paintparty/bling/resources/docs/Bling-2026-roadmap.md

   - Support a `:trace` mode with `fireworks.core/?` debugging macro. [#23](https://github.com/paintparty/fireworks/issues/23)

   - Create a stand-alone documentation site featuring an interactive UI to preview samples of hifi printing on different data, with stock Fireworks themes.
 This UI will also allow the user to easily create a custom colorization themes for hifi-printing

-  - Add support for automatic detection of the 3 levels of color support (16-color, 256-color, or Truecolor), using an approach similar to https://github.com/chalk/supports-color. [#42](https://github.com/paintparty/fireworks/issues/42)

   - Support arbitrary hex colors, and their conversion, if necessary, to x256.
 An efficient Manhattan distance algorithm for doing this conversion [already exists](https://github.com/paintparty/fireworks/blob/035ec4cb048db05f4cca3691f946931b3a87f624/src/fireworks/color.cljc#L26) in Fireworks  [#43](https://github.com/paintparty/fireworks/issues/43)